Home

 Scott 1497 (2012)

-Although Vatican City has not issued a specific John the Baptist stamp, there is one postal authority that regularly issues stamps honoring him: the Sovereign Military Order of Malta.
+Although Vatican City has not issued a specific John the Baptist stamp, there is one postal authority that regularly issues stamps honoring him: the Sovereign Military Order of Malta (SMOM).
 Saint John the Baptist is the patron saint of the Order, and stamps with his image are issued annually.
-Click here to see the stamp issued for 2024.
+Click here to see the stamp issued for 2026, and click on the Poste Magistrali link below to see other stamps issued by SMOM, including those featuring Saint John the Baptist.

 REFERENCES: